 In this scenario, three data feeds, simulated using the load generator, send a constant pair of values from different parts of the world; the value pairs consist of a currency pair, such as USDEUR for US dollar - European euro, and an exchange rate between the two currencies.
-The fxMarketXXX adapters receive the data from the feeds, convert them into events, and pass them to the preprocessorXXX processors.
-Each processor performs an initial stale check to ensure that no event is more than ten seconds old and then a boundary check to ensure that the exchange rate between the two currencies is within a current boundary.
-The server also only selects a specific currency pair from a particular channel; for example, the server selects USDEUR from the simulated American data feed, but rejects all other pairs, such as USDAUD (Australian dollar).
+The fxMarketAmer, fxMarketAsia, and fxMarketEuro adapters receive the data from the feeds, convert them into events, and pass them to the corresponding FilterAmer, FilterAsia, and FilterEuro processors.
+Each processor performs an initial stale check to ensure that no event is more than 1 second old and then a boundary check to ensure that the exchange rate between the two currencies is within a current boundary.
+The processor also only selects a specific currency pair from a particular channel; for example, the server selects USDEUR from the simulated American data feed, but rejects all other pairs, such as USDAUD (Australian dollar).

-After the data from each data feed provider passes this initial preparation phase, a different processor, called spreader, joins all events across all providers, calculates the mid-point between the maximum and minimum rate, and then applies a trader-specified spread.
+After the data from each data feed provider passes this initial preparation phase, a different processor, called FindCrossRate, joins all events across all providers, calculates the mid-point between the maximum and minimum rate, and then applies a trader-specified spread.
 Finally, the processor forwards the rate to the POJO that contains the business code; in this example, the POJO simply publishes the rate to clients.

 The Oracle CEP monitor is configured to watch if the event latency in the last step exceeds some threshold, such as no updated rates in a 30 second time-span, and if there is too much variance between two consecutive rates for the same currency pair.

-Finally, the last rate of each currency pair is forwarded to the dashboard.
+Finally, the last rate of each currency pair is forwarded to the Oracle CEP http pub-sub server.